-It’s officially 2019 and you are trying to organize and set goals for the year.
-We have something to add to that list and it’s a new website.
-I know, I know, you all are busy and it’s a lot of work, but I’m telling you it’s worth it.
+It’s officially a new year and you are trying to organize and set goals for the year.
 Your nonprofit’s website is your biggest asset and you want it to be done right.
-Make 2019 the year of the website and to get started we have some pretty sweet tips.
+Make this year the year of the website, with these tips to help you get started.

 First, start by answering the age old question: